Katana: Etymology and loanwords

 The word katana first appears in Japanese in the Nihon Shoki of 720.
 The term is a compound of kata ("one side, one-sided") + na ("blade"), in contrast to the double-sided tsurugi.
-See more at the Wiktionary entry.

 The katana belongs to the nihontō family of swords, and is distinguished by a blade length (nagasa) of more than 2 shaku, approximately 60 cm.

 Katana can also be known as dai or daitō among Western sword enthusiasts, although daitō is a generic name for any Japanese long sword, literally meaning "big sword".

 As Japanese does not have separate plural and singular forms, both katanas and katana are considered acceptable forms in English.